hashicorp/terraform-provider-google/website/docs/r/google_project_service.html.markdown

 * `project` - (Optional) The project ID.
 If not provided, the provider project is used.

+* `disable_on_destroy` - (Optional) If `true` or unset, disable the service when the Terraform resource is destroyed.
+If `false`, the service will be left enabled when the Terraform resource is destroyed.
+Defaults to `true`.
+Most configurations should set this to `false`; it should generally only be `true` or unset in configurations that manage the `google_project` resource itself.

 * `disable_dependent_services` - (Optional) If `true`, services that are enabled and which depend on this service should also be disabled when this service is destroyed.
-If `false` or unset, an error will be generated if any enabled services depend on this service when destroying it.
+If `false` or unset, an error will be returned if any enabled services depend on this service when attempting to destroy it.

-* `disable_on_destroy` - (Optional) If true, disable the service when the Terraform resource is destroyed.
-Defaults to true.
-May be useful in the event that a project is long-lived but the infrastructure running in that project changes frequently.

 ## Attributes Reference